-You can pull this report retroactively to verify if the changes you have made to a listing have helped the conversion rate over time.
+You can pull this report retroactively to verify if your changes to a listing have helped the conversion rate over time.

 In addition, the Traffic Diagnostics Report gives you a comparison of your conversion rate compared to previous time frames.

-Here you can see you change in overall conversions for a date range or you can view your change in conversion rate by ASIN.
+Here you can see your change in overall conversions for a date range, or you can view your change in conversion rate by ASIN.

-Currently, the same page view and conversion data that is available on Seller Central and Vendor Central is not available for those selling books on the KDP platform that hosts Kindle and CreateSpace books on Amazon or Merch by Amazon, which provides print on demand t-shirts and similar merchandise.
+The same page view and conversion data on Seller Central and Vendor Central are unavailable for the KDP platform.
+The KDP platform hosts Kindle and CreateSpace books on Amazon or Merch by Amazon, which provides print-on-demand t-shirts and similar merchandise.